princesammis27-cpu/Poverty--CrossBridge/README.md

 ---

-*Made with ❤️ for TVET Fair 2026 · #SkillsToOpportunities · Empowering Youth Across Africa*
+*Made with ❤️ for skill empowering and innovation in 2026 · #SkillsToOpportunities · Empowering Youth Across Africa*